equinor/fmu-dataio/docs/src/dataio_3_migration.rst

    now the table_index will remain empty.
 An exception exists for tables associated with content types that have a predefined standard index; then the ``table_index`` will be set to the intersection of the table's columns and the standard.
+ - Previously it was possible to set an empty column as a table index, this is no longer allowed.

 Changes to class variables